lumeland/blog/posts/lume-2.2.0-luisa-villalta.md

 is now available in all browsers and this plugin is no longer needed, so it's no longer enabled by default in Lume.

-If you still want to use it, you can import it in the _config.ts file:
+If you still want to use it, you have to import it in the _config.ts file:

 ```js
 import lume from "lume/mod.ts";